neil7057/pjl_host_system/README.md

     #### Review Testing
     -   Add Review
-        -   Validate only logged in users can add a review
+        -   validate only logged in users can add a review
         -   validate all fields present
         -   validate score is between 1 and 5
-        -   validate that review is placed #unauthorised'
+        -   validate that review is placed 'unauthorised'

     -   Edit Review
         -   validate only owner and admin can edit/delete reviews
         -   validate field changes to ensure mandatory fields are populated
-        -   validate that updated review becomes 'unauthotrised'
+        -   validate that updated review becomes 'unauthorised'
         -   validate range 1-5 on rating field

 -   ####  Admin Testing